 Although it’s difficult to isolate the exact reasons why people speed, NHTSA has identified four main risk factors:

 - Heavy traffic.
 Traffic congestion remains one of the most common factors associated with speeding and other aggressive driving habits.

 - Running late.
 Drivers who have full and demanding schedules often have to race between destinations and try to make up lost time by speeding.
 The same thing goes for those who are constantly running late for work, school, events, meetings, and appointments.

 - Feelings of anonymity.
-Some drivers have a sense of detachment from the outside when they are protected by the surroundings of their own vehicle.
+Some drivers have a sense of detachment from the outside due to the protection of their vehicles.
 This promotes feelings of freedom from conforming to social norms, such as complying with traffic regulations.
-Drivers who feel like they are anonymous have no concern about speeding and other aggressive driving behaviors, because they believe it’s likely that they will never again see those who have witnessed their poor behavior.
+Drivers who feel like they are anonymous have no concern about speeding and other aggressive driving behaviors because they believe it’s likely that they will never again see those who have witnessed their poor behavior.

 - Outright disregard for the law and the safety of others.
-Some careless drivers choose to speed because it is their usual habit.
+Some careless drivers speed out of habit.
 They don’t believe traffic laws about speeding apply to them; and, they aren’t worried about whether their choices behind the wheel might cause injury or death to other motorists, pedestrians, cyclists, and others.

-Recovering Compensation After a Fatal Accident Caused by Speeding
+Recovering Compensation After a Fatal Accident Caused by a Speeding Driver